 - Candy canes

-Put in the oven for 3-5 minutes.
-Remove and sprinkle with chocolate chips.
+- Put in the oven for 3-5 minutes.
+Remove and sprinkle with mini chocolate chips.

 - Some reviewers mentioned that they had trouble getting the chocolate chips to melt, so I used mini chocolate chips, and had no trouble.

 - Much more importantly: the recipe said to use wax paper to line your cookie sheet.
 I did that but also added cooking spray.
-That still wasn’t enough to keep the paper from adhering to the bottom of several of the crackers.
-I’ve since seen other recipes that call for tin foil instead, and I’d definitely try that next time.
+That still wasn’t enough to keep the paper from sticking to the bottom of several of the crackers.
+Tin foil works much better.

 Your children can help lay out the saltines and break up the candy canes, but please don’t let them stir the butter/brown sugar over the stove — you don’t want to ring in the New Year with burns.